dthung99/Liver_tumor_segmentation_with_U_Net/README.md

-# Liver segmentation with U-net
+# Liver segmentation with U-Net

 This repository is my coursework for Advanced Machine Learning at King's College London.
 Although I did not register it as an official module, I made sure myself to understand all of the mathematical concepts and finished all of its coursework.